denisecase/digital-forensics-resources/task_forensic_copy/README.md

 1. Create sample evidence for Case 001 as though we've retrieved evidence from the field.
 2. Generate and verify a valid forensic copy of the evidence, so we don't risk the original.
+3. Recheck our working copy to ensure it still matches the original evidence.
-3. Undo our work and delete all the generated folders.
+4. Undo our work and delete all the generated folders.

 ## Script 001create.ps1